Hippocampome-Org/hco_dev_docs/README.md

 Developer Documentation

 ## Editing pages
 [StackEdit](https://stackedit.io/app#) allows interactive document creation with markdown and preview of the results.
-Documents for this site can be build using that and the code can be copied and pasted directly into Github online or pushed to Github from a local computer.
+Documents for this site can be built using that and the code can be copied and pasted directly into Github online or pushed to Github from a local computer.
 Supported markdown reference is [here](https://commonmark.org/help/).

 ## Supported markdown
 The documentation can be written in CommonMark: